UC Village: University Village

 In 1956, the University acquired 40 of the Codornices Village two story apartment buildings along with the 14 Kula Gulf single story buildings totaling 420 apartments for the nominal cost of $44,000.
 Inspectors found the buildings to be sound, even after having survived a gale in 1955.
 Together these apartments were known as Section A.

-By April of 1956, 28 families were already living in Kula Gulf apartments.
+By April 1956, 28 families were already living in Kula Gulf apartments.

 These 420 apartments were refurbished in 3 phases allowing for immediate occupancy.
 Refurbishment was financed with a 10 year loan of $634K which was repaid from rent.
 By Sept of 1956 400 families had moved in.
 The rent for the Codornices apartments ranged from $35 to $47 per month.
 The Kula gulf apartments ranged from $40 - $52.